oakdesign/TacviewLogAnalyzer/README.md

 - The tool can handle files up to several hundred MB
 - Processing time scales with file size and number of events
 - Consider using `--summary` mode for faster analysis of very large files

 **For custom templates:**
+- Ensure your custom `index.html` is in the same folder as the .exe
+- Check the console output for template loading messages
+- Refer to the example template in the GitHub repository for proper structure

+**For custom templates:**
 - Ensure your `index.html` is in the same directory as the executable